 This eating disorder involves the contents of the stomach being drawn back into the mouth, being chewed for the second time and being swallowed again.

-Those suffering from anorexia may be prone to rumination due to nervousness for eating a normal meal.
+Those suffering from anorexia may be prone to rumination due to nervousness about eating a normal meal.
 Bulimics can ruminate when the option of getting rid of a meal by throwing up isn’t available.

 Fad diets, money-back-guarantee weight loss clinics promising drastic weight loss and slimming pills add fuel to the fire of eating disorders.